jacobweinstock/tinkerbell-generate/README.md

 # tinkerbell-generate
-Generate Tinkerbell customer resource objects from a csv input
+Generate Tinkerbell custom resource objects from a csv input